noambavli/ScheduleGenerator/README.md

   server-clinet environment i'ts not gonna print anything anyway.
 <br>
 <br>
-This is a samrt and cool schedule generator, specifically designed for schools and universities.
+This is a cool, smart schedule generator, specifically designed for schools and universities.
 The user provides teacher-class pairs, the number of days, and the number of hours (and ofc you can specify block times), and more preferences. the generator creates an smart schedule.
 <br>